NanoDev555/RoboLog/ROSInstallation/READMEROS.md

 sudo apt install python3-rosdep python3-rosinstall python3-rosinstall-generator python3-wstool build-essential

--Initialize rosdep:
+- Initialize rosdep:

 sudo rosdep init
 rosdep update

--After you follow the steps above, you will have accsess to the Niryo One Rasberry pi board and then you can add your python files and run it to control the robot.
+- After you follow the steps above, you will have accsess to the Niryo One Rasberry pi board and then you can add your python files and run it to control the robot.